xster/flutter-wiki/Using-Flutter-Drive-with-Web.md

 * For the web port you are planning to use for Flutter driver tests, let's say 8080 for example:
    * Test the browser has access to a server running on localhost:8080
    * One can utilize adb for this purpose.
 For more [details](https://developer.android.com/studio/command-line/adb).
    * Another alternative is using Chrome Remote devices from browser page `chrome://inspect/devices#devices`.
-For more details on useful links: [remote debugging webviews](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/webviews), [remote debugging andoid devices](https://developers.google.com/web/tools/chrome-devtools/remote-debugging)
+For more details on useful links: [remote debugging webviews](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/webviews), [remote debugging android devices](https://developers.google.com/web/tools/chrome-devtools/remote-debugging)
 * Start the Chrome driver on port 4444. `chromedriver --port=4444`

 ### Using Safari